seerat-sawhney/cst8919lab3grafana/README.md

 -
 ---

-**Note:** Due to Entra ID issues, the data source is not fully functional.
-Further troubleshooting on Azure IAM permissions may be required.

 ## Conclusion

-Successfully setting up Grafana on an Azure-hosted Ubuntu virtual machine enables real-time monitoring of system performance using Azure Monitor.
-By configuring inbound security rules and addressing authentication challenges, the system is now accessible for further customization and expansion.
-While some challenges, such as Entra ID authentication issues, persist, future improvements can focus on refining IAM role assignments and troubleshooting Azure permissions.
-This setup serves as a foundation for advanced monitoring solutions, ensuring better visibility and performance management for cloud-based infrastructure.
+The installation and configuration of Grafana on an Azure-hosted Ubuntu virtual machine were successfully completed.
+All necessary steps, including setting up the Ubuntu server, installing Grafana, configuring the Azure Monitor data source, and ensuring proper inbound security rules, were executed smoothly.
+With the configuration in place, the Grafana dashboard now accurately visualizes system performance metrics such as CPU usage, memory usage, and network I/O. The system is fully functional, and the monitoring setup provides valuable insights into the server's health and performance.
+This setup ensures a solid foundation for ongoing monitoring and optimization of cloud-based infrastructure.